onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ```

 Let's do the same for edges.
 How many edges are there?
-What is their global number?
+What are their global ids?
 Which vertices compose the edges?

 *Remark : The edge->vertex connectivity index is not created in the `mpart` object since it is implicit.
 Indeed,
 each edge is only composed of two vertices*